roe-dl/weewx-DWD/README-en.md

 replace the Aeris forecast by the forecast of another weather service provider.

+Data source are at your choice the MOSMIX forecasts from the Deutscher Wetterdienst (DWD) or the forecasts provided by Open-Meteo and based on the weather model you chose when invoking `dwd-mosmix`.
+The MOSMIX forecasts are based on both the ICON model of the DWD and the IFS model of the EZMW, enriched by additional information.

 To use `dwd-mosmix` you need:
 * weather icons of the [Belchertown Skin](https://obrienlabs.net/belchertownweather-com-website-theme-for-weewx/) or the [DWD](https://www.dwd.de/DE/wetter/warnungen_aktuell/objekt_einbindung/piktogramm_node.html)